 Casts may be used on a regular basis to increase range of motion and ensure joint alignment.
 The cast will be removed after the progress has been verified, allowing the limb to move freely.

 A splint may be needed on occasion, particularly in the case of kids, to ensure that the damage heals properly.
-The children might not be as careful as they should be in keeping their hands immobilised to aid recuperation.
+The children might not be as careful as they should be in keeping their hands immobilized to aid recuperation.
 The splint must be worn depending on the severity of the injury and the amount of time required for healing.

 Exercises for Brachial Plexus Injury

-Physical therapy is used to increase flexibility in the joints, arm, hands, wrists, and fingers.
-Some brachial plexus injury workouts include lateral raises, biceps and wrist extension curls, triceps kickbacks, grip strengthening exercises, aquatic therapy, free weights, and resistive band stretches.
+Physical therapy is used to increase flexibility in the joints, arms, hands, wrists, and fingers.
+Some brachial plexus injury workouts include lateral raises, biceps and wrist extension curls, triceps kickbacks, grip strengthening exercises, aquatic therapy, free weights, and the resistive band stretches.
 Home workout plans will be introduced in addition to this.
-Electrical impulses are used to stimulate nerve fibres via transcutaneous electrical nerve stimulation (TENS).
+Electrical impulses are used to stimulate nerve fibers via transcutaneous electrical nerve stimulation (TENS).
 Occupational therapies can be used in conjunction with these to improve daily activities such as dressing, bathing, and so on.